SilesterGold9/Siler9/README.md

   - 🌱 Always learning new technologies and best practices
   - 👯 I'm looking to collaborate on open source projects
   - 💬 Ask me about JavaScript, React, or web development in general
-  - ⚡ Fun fact: Besides chess, I also enjoy [another hobby or interest]
+  - ⚡ Fun fact: Besides chess, I also enjoy hiking

 </details>